Brevard-Macon House

-The Brevard-Macon House, also known as the Wharton House, is a historic house in Woodbury, Tennessee, U.S..
+The Brevard-Macon House, also known as the Wharton House, is a historic house in Woodbury, Tennessee, United States.
 It was built in 1896 for William Ferrell Brevard, the owner of flour mills.
 It was purchased by E. L. Macon, the brother of country music artist Uncle Dave Macon, in 1926.

 The house was designed in the Queen Anne architectural style.
 It has been listed on the National Register of Historic Places since December 23, 1994.